Larger Quantities, Lower Prices

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 The fragile fern is usually deep brown or black at its base.
 It is only as it ascends that it becomes yellow or a bright green.
 Its central stem is firm to the touch.
 This is a breed of fern that is typically in higher altitudes such as cliffs, ridges, and mountaintops.
 Whatever the high altitude, it does best in very wet areas.
 It also does best if these areas have moist, nutrient-rich soil.
 It does well whether these conditions are woodland or rocky areas.

 You will also most often find it in New England area in Connecticut, Maine, Massachusetts, New Hampshire, and Vermont.
 It is also native to the Missouri region.
 You will often find it in dense woods.
-It is also found in certain wet and heavily forested areas in both Europe and Asia.
+It is also found in confident wet and heavily forested areas in both Europe and Asia.
 Like most ferns, each leaf blade is divided into two rows of leaflets.
-The primary blades that branch off from the firm stems are anywhere from 5 to 10 centimeters long.
-In addition, these leaflets on these blades are more oval than many other types of fern leaflets.
+The first edges that branch off from the firm stems are anywhere from 5 to 10 centimeters long.
+Besides, these leaflets on these blades are more oval than many other types of fern leaflets.